Iraq insurgent advance slows, U.S. sends carrier to Gulf

 The official said the idea of cooperating with the Americans was being mooted within the Tehran leadership.
 For now, according to Iranian media, Iran will send advisers and weaponry, although probably not troops, to boost Baghdad.

-U.S. officials said there were no contacts going on with Iran over the crisis in Iraq.
+U.S. officials said on Friday there had been no contact with Iran over the crisis in Iraq.
+Asked about Rouhani's comments on Saturday, a White House spokesman said he would have no further comment.

 Any initiative would follow a clear pattern of Iranian overtures since the 2001 al Qaeda attacks on U.S. targets, which led to quiet U.S.-Iranian collaboration in the overthrow of the Taliban in Afghanistan and formation of a successor government.

-Adversaries since Iran's 1979 revolution toppled the U.S.-backed Shah, the United States and Iran have long accused each other of meddling in the Gulf and beyond, and have not cooperated on regional security issues for more than a decade.
+The United States and Iran, adversaries since Iran's 1979 revolution toppled the U.S.-backed Shah, have long accused each other of meddling in the Gulf and beyond, and have not cooperated on regional security issues for more than a decade.

 Militants attacked the convoy of the custodian of the holy shrine in Samarra, while he was en route to Baghdad.
-Sheikh Haider al-Yaqoobi was unharmed, but 10 of his guards were killed, a source in Samarra hospital said.
+Sheikh Haider al-Yaqoobi was not harmed, but 10 of his guards were killed, a source in Samarra hospital said.

 "Within the coming hours, all the volunteers will arrive to support the security forces in their war against the gangs of ISIL.
 This is the beginning of the end of them," Maliki, a Shi'ite Muslim, said in comments broadcast on Iraqi television.